We’ve talked about the most vocal kitties in the past, but what about the LEAST talkative cat breeds.

 Quiet cats make excellent companions, but that doesn’t mean they have to be mute.

-They have to meow sometimes, even if it’s the silent meow.
+They have to meow sometimes, even if it’s a silent meow.

 You can also talk to them to make sure they still have their “sound.”